 While business meetings during the day can seem to be slow and often skirting key issues, night time drinking and dinners are often the time when more useful information is fed back to you.
 The Japanese equate being indirect with being polite, so starting a business meeting with ‘small talk’ will help to get the meeting off to a good start.
 Australians can misunderstand this indirectness and interpret it as indecisiveness or non-commitment from the Japanese side.
 In these situations, it pays to be patient.

 English is not widely spoken in business and government, with some exceptions, such as in trading companies.
-If a meeting is conducted in English, be sure to speak slowly and clearly and do not use Australian idiomatic expressions or humour.
+If a meeting is conducted in English, be sure to speak clearly and avoid Australian idiomatic expressions and jokes.
 Meetings in English are rare and an interpreter is generally required.

 Product brochures and a company profile should be taken with you when you visit a Japanese company for the first time.

-Business meetings invariably begin with the exchange of business cards and are given and recevied in both hands and laid respectfully on the table.
-Do not place the card in your pocket or write on it.
-If time allows, have your business cards printed with your name and company name in Japanese, but not your business address as it is meaningless.
+Business meetings invariably begin with the exchange of business cards and are given and received in both hands and laid respectfully on the table.
+Do not obscure business cards with documents on the table, put card away in your pocket or write on it during the meeting.
+If time allows, have your business cards printed with your name and company name in Japanese, but not your business address as this is meaningless.

 Breakfast meetings before 9.00am are not usually possible, although meetings after 5.00pm are more common.
 Most large companies will not meet on Saturdays but some medium to small sized companies will accept meetings on Saturday, although this should not be taken for granted.

 Seating arrangements are used in formal business meetings.
 The most important guest sits furthest from the door and the host sits closest to the door.
 If in doubt, wait to be seated or ask where you should sit.